naftalimurgor/sevault-landing/content/privacy.md

 We may update this policy periodically.
 Continued use signifies acceptance of any updates.

 **Remember:** Keep your recovery phrase secure and never share it with anyone.
 You are in full control of your wallet.

+# Terms of use

+2% commission fees charged on all USDT transfers and 1.8% on BNB & ETH.
+BGL transfers have no commission fee charged.